marinaibrishimova/incident_classification/README.md

-# Discerning Threatening Incidents from Ordinary Events Using Sentiment Analysis and Logistic Regression
+# Automating Incident Classification Using Sentiment Analysis and Logistic Regression

 There are two different logistic regression machine learning models in this repository, which differ in the number of features.
 The first machine learning model (old_model.py) utilizes the overall sentiment score of a text